bogaa/OtherCastle2/README.md

 Credits:

-IsoFrieze: Tool used to create dissasembly https://github.com/IsoFrieze/DiztinGUIsh
+- IsoFrieze: Tool used to create dissasembly https://github.com/IsoFrieze/DiztinGUIsh
-asar: Code injection patcher https://github.com/RPGHacker/asar
+- asar: Code injection patcher https://github.com/RPGHacker/asar
-RedGuyyyy: Creator of SC4Ed (here is a copy of his work: https://github.com/bogaa/SC4Ed )
+- RedGuyyyy: Creator of SC4Ed (here is a copy of his work: https://github.com/bogaa/SC4Ed )
+- Konami for creating Super Castlevania IV for the SNES (October 31, 1991)

 You like to use this to make your own levels?
 Here is what you need to do: